luizbgomide/EclipsePhase2e-ptbr/src/17/06-gamemaster-tips.md

 ### Muses

 Muses are more active than other ALIs, giving advice, reminding the characters of events, and covering for them when they’re busy.
 Muses are effective backup researchers for characters who are occupied or who have poor Research skills.
-Muses know a PC's day-to-day routine cold and can handle complex instructions.
+Muses know a PC’s day-to-day routine cold and can handle complex instructions.
 They cannot default on skill tests, however, so getting a muse to perform a particularly complex set of actions outside of their normal skill set might require a Program or Interface Test.
 Finally, for new players, muses are a good way to introduce facts about the setting in-character.

 Muses sometimes remain functional when a character is [inacapacitated or killed](../13/15-hardware-damage.md#damage-and-infomorph-riders).
 This means they can summon help or be questioned as witnesses.
 This provides an opportunity for players to stay in the action, at least as an infomorph.
 Muses are also recorded with your ego into the cortical stack, when backing up, and when egocasting, so they stay with your character.